 In addition to the Hannah Arendt/Reiner Schürmann Symposium, distinguished scholars deliver lectures in the department throughout the year, which usually take place on Thursday evenings.
-In the past, speakers have included Robert Brandom, Adriana Cavarero, Michael Frede, Klaus Held, Jürgen Habermas, Claude Lefort, Jean-Luc Marion, and Richard Rorty.
 Students are encouraged to attend the Thursday night department lecture series as well as the post-lecture reception.